dkandalov/dkandalov.github.io/micro-blog.md

 There is no magic avoiding `eventually {...}` in tests.
 The basic answer is to have control over concurrency (like controlling time with the Clock).
 If it's the code you can modify, then change its design.
 If it's an external technology, wrap it in a minimal API and use a fake.

 #### 2023/11/01
-Another problem with `eventually {...}` is that it’s easy to sprinkle tests with it but can be really hard to remove because the design won’t let you control concurrency and it’s hard to refactor with the build being slow and flaky.
-It’s a trap! 😒 #testing #rant
+Another problem with `eventually {...}` is that it's easy to sprinkle tests with it but can be really hard to remove because the design won't let you control concurrency and it's hard to refactor with the build being slow and flaky.
+It's a trap! 😒 #testing #rant

 #### 2023/10/31
 The reason why using `eventually {...}` in tests is not a good idea is that it will make your build slow and non-deterministic.
 Retries will slow down passing tests, timeouts will make failures even slower, and failure messages will read like "something didn't happen on time" 🤷